od2020/openacc-training-materials/README.md

-# openacc-training-materials
+# OpenACC Tutorial @ GPUs for Science 2020
-Training materials provided by OpenACC.org for GPUs for Science Day 2020.
+Training materials provided by OpenACC.org for GPUs for Science 2020.